Discover more from The German Review

 Interview: Germans are 'brainwashed' on renewables

-Last week I spoke to Dr. Harald Schwarz, a professor of engineering at the Brandenburg Technical University who has dedicated his career to researching Germany’s electricity grid.
+In October I spoke to Dr. Harald Schwarz, a professor of engineering at the Brandenburg Technical University who has dedicated his career to researching Germany’s electricity grid.

 Why is the German grid so unstable?